 The Master in Digital Technology Management in Cyber Security equips students with technical skills related to cryptographic protocols and access control as well as elements such as the network, the cloud and IoT security, which are vital for identifying potential threats and developing appropriate countermeasures.
 The course also focuses on methodological, legal and regulatory aspects of risk management, giving students the ability to deal with problems by adopting a systematic approach.

-Along with the two other tracks (Artificial Intelligence and Digital Project Management), this program ensures that the educational offer for Bologna Business School in digital experience is truly exceptional.
+Along with the two other tracks (Artificial Intelligence and Internet of Things), this program ensures that the educational offer for Bologna Business School in digital experience is truly exceptional.
 The course will appeal to professionals who are keen to get in on the Cyber Security trend, and recognize that it will give them the opportunity to establish themselves as leaders in the digital transformation of companies.

 The master, which will be held in English, is structured into two terms of classroom-based lessons and one final internship period over a total of 12 months.
 Participants will undertake the first term of lessons – an introduction to management in Digital Technology – alongside students from the other two specialist tracks of the Master.